kadena-io/pact-5/docs/builtins/with-default-read.md

 ### Basic syntax

-To read a row from a table with default values and bind columns according to provided bindings, use the following syntax:
+To read a row from a `TABLE` with `DEFAULTs` values and bind columns according to provided `BINDINGS`, use the following syntax:

-with-default-read *table* *key* *defaults* *bindings* -> *body*
+`(with-default-read TABLE KEY DEFAULTS BINDINGS)`

 ### Arguments